loudnumbers/loudnumbers_norns/README.md

 - The script assumes that your .csv file has headers.
 If it doesn't, it'll read the first row of data as headers.
 - Short datasets work better than long datasets right now, due to the number of bars that can fit on the screen.
 The temperature dataset is about 70 lines long - I wouldn't go much longer than that.
 It'll work, but won't look so great.
 - The script is pretty fragile right now.
 Don't feed it .csv files that have text columns, or anything else weird.
-If it breaks, please let me know and I'll try to figure out why.
+If it breaks, please let me know (attach the CSV you're using) and I'll try to figure out why.
 - Looking for some data to sonify?
 [Step this way](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0).

 ## Changelog